smart-mobile-software/arisedocs/docs/source/ios.rst

         upgradeButton.title = experimentValue;
     }];

-Do not forget to include the Arise SDK in your header file:
+Do not forget to import the Arise SDK in your header file:

 .. code-block:: obj-c

-    #import <Arise/AriseAB.h>
+    #import <Arise/Arise.h>

 5. Record events